 You can only get type 3c diabetes because of an illness or condition that affects the pancreas.

-Type 3c is linked to many other conditions, all of which are to do with the pancreas.
-You can develop Type 3c if you have or have had any of the following conditions:
+Type 3c is linked to many other conditions, all of which are to do with the pancreas, such as:

 The signs to look out for can include:

 - stomach pain

 - hypoglycaemia, also called low blood sugar.

 There are also common signs and symptoms of diabetes that you might want to look out for as well.

 If notice any of these symptoms or have any concerns then you should speak to your doctor.

 There is a lack of awareness for type 3c which might mean you get a wrong diagnosis.
 You’ll see stories on our forum of people who have had similar experiences.

 But remember, we know that type 3c is linked to problems with the pancreas.
 So, you can ask your doctor to check for type 3c if you’ve had pancreatic problems and explain your reasons why.